Calvin-Data-Science/data202/web/index.md

 Labs will give us weekly practice with basic computational tools.
 Since there isn't a separate lab time in the schedule, we'll meet in the lab during one of our normal meeting times - typically Mondays.

+Labs will be graded by completeness.
+I encourage you to do labs in pairs, but (as with all assignments) what you submit should be typed by yourself.
+See the Collaboration section for details.

 Our goal is that labs can be completed in the 50 minutes allotted.
-But if we mis-estimate, or something goes wrong, you'll have some extra time to finish them (see below).
+But if we mis-estimate, or something goes wrong, you'll have some extra time to finish them (see the Due Dates section below).

 ## Homework